ANHIG/IMGTHLA/README.md

 Please note in release 3.43.0, there are three XML files for the release, hla.xml, hla_ciwd.xml and hla_ambigs.xml.
 The hla_ciwd.xml file is an updated version of the hla.xml file and includes the addition of new information from the Common, intermediate and well‐documented HLA alleles in world populations: CIWD version 3.0.0 (https://doi.org/10.1111/tan.13811).
 This is as new elements have been required to incorporate this data, and the CWD version 2.0.0 data has been recoded to the same structure.
 In release 3.44.0 and onwards, hla_ciwd.xml will replace hla.xml, and the older format archived.

+### Allele List Folder

+Lists of alleles for different versions of the database are now included in this single folder due to the large number of files.

+These filenames take the format Allelelist.XXXX.txt with the XXXX in the file denotes a particular release.
+These files are a csv format detailing for each allele the official name used in each release of the database.

 ### Other Files

 The top-level directory contains the following files;